 The insight that was just shown is but a tiny sample of the most popular sinkers that fishermen have at their disposal.
 When looking at sinkers, it is easy to notice that many of them are just different takes on a few basic motifs.

 How to Put a Weight On Line– EASY STEP BY STEP

-You may assist your lure descend to the deepest water, wherever fish are more probable to hit, by applying load or sinkers to your rig.
-Even though there are many distinct types of weights that might be used, it is simple to attach any of them to your line up on your hold.
+You may assist your lure to descend to the deepest water, wherever fish are more probable to hit, by applying load or sinkers to your rig.
+Even though there are many distinct types of weights that might be used, it is simple to attach any of them to your mono fishing line up on your hold.
 Continue understanding for detailed explanations on at what time you will utilize each different kind of heaviness, as well as how to construct them!
 (Kathy,et al, 2002)

 Now I am discussing some steps here

 Step 1: Try applying moderate pressure as you slip the line into the groove of the sinker that is coated with rubber, and bend the tabs in opposing directions to secure the sinker.

 Step 2: To check that the weight is not going to fall off, give the sinker a little tug.